cheap hotels rome

 • price 2 of 4

-Housed inside a former church convent that dates to 1122, Relais Le Clarisse is a homely hotel in the heart of Trastevere.
+Housed inside a former church convent that dates back to 1122, Relais Le Clarisse is a homely hotel in the heart of Trastevere.
 Given the historic nature of the building, each of the 18 rooms comes with a slightly different layout, but all have classic terracotta floors, wrought iron beds, AC, minifridges and eco-friendly olive oil toiletries in the modest marble bathrooms.
 The basic double rooms run a little small, but there is a charming inner courtyard filled with olive trees and grapevines where guests can stretch out.

 The mood: Country cottage vibes.